fbpx

 Their brunch menu features an array of sweet and savory dishes worthy of observing National Brunch Month.

-Enjoy a combo like the Hungry Like a Wolf offering of two eggs your way, pancakes or French toast, your choice of potatoes, and your choice of sausage, ham or bacon.
+Enjoy a combo like the Hungry Like a Wolf with two eggs your way, pancakes or French toast, your choice of potatoes, and your choice of sausage, ham or bacon.
 Or, piece together your own perfect platter of eggs, biscuits, bread, meats, and other breakfast items.

 If you like your brunch on the sweeter side, do yourself a favor and order their famous cinnamon rolls for an ooey gooey treat.